 Self-Employed Survival Guide: What to Do When Work Dries Up

 When you are self-employed you take on additional responsibility in most areas of your life.
 No one provides health insurance for you.
-You do not have a simple retirement plan to sign up for and you do not have unemployment to fall back on.
-One of the most difficult things that self-employed people worry about is the steadiness of the work they do.
-If you are considering becoming self-employed, you need to consider these strategies before you take the plunge.
-If you are already self-employed, then you need to start implementing them right away.
+You do not have a simple retirement plan to sign up for.
+And you do not have unemployment to fall back on.

-Whether you own and operate your own business, work as an independent contractor or freelancer you may be worried about staying busy and paid during a difficult economic time.
-Even when the economy is good you may worry about making ends meet if the business does not continue to grow.
-There are several things you can do to protect yourself and prepare for a slowdown.
+Whether you own and operate your own business, or work as an independent contractor or freelancer, you may be worried about staying busy—and getting paid—during difficult economic times.
+Even when the economy is good, you may worry about making ends meet if the business does not continue to grow.

 Set Up an Emergency Fund

 An emergency fund is even more important when you are self-employed because you will not qualify for unemployment insurance if your work were to completely dry up.